Vernon Shetley

 Professor of English

-Studies and teaches American poetry and film, focusing particularly on contemporary poetry and classic Hollywood cinema.
+Studies and teaches American poetry and film, focusing particularly on the postwar and contemporary periods.

 I teach a wide range of courses, from first-year writing to advanced courses on literature and film.
-In recent years, I've taught Critical Interpretation, Shakespeare, and Literary Theory on the literature side, and courses on film noir, literary theory, and westerns and women's pictures on the film side.
-I'm looking forward to developing new courses on American film comedy and stardom in Hollywood cinema.
+In recent years, I've taught courses on literary theory, postwar poetry, and American short stories on the literature side, and courses on film noir, horror, and contemporary global cinema on the cinema side, as well as a section of first-year writing focused on romantic comedy.
+In 2025-26 I’ll be teaching a new course on Alfred Hitchcock.

 Education